KotlinGeekDev/kostr/README.md

     filter = postsByFiatjafFilter
 )
 ```

+**Note**: If you just want to send the request or event JSON directly, you can use `NostrService.sendRaw`.
+It is a `suspend` function as well.

 Now, you can use the `NostrService` to make the request, either using `request()` or `requestWithResult()`.
 They are both `suspend` functions, and as such, should be called within the appropriate context.</p>
 **Note**: `requestWithResult` terminates the connection(s) after receiving all the expected messages.
 This behaviour could be
 modified in the future.

-The `request()` function has a set of callbacks which are used to handle the incoming messages,
+The `request()` function has a callback used for handling incoming messages,
-`onRelayMessage: suspend (Relay, RelayMessage)`, as well as callbacks for handling errors, `onRequestError(Relay, Throwable)`.
+`onRelayMessage: suspend (Relay, RelayMessage)`, as well as a callback for handling errors, `onRequestError(Relay, Throwable)`.
 An example is given below:
 ```kotlin
 // Example coroutine scope